|Restrictions:||U.Va. applicants only|

 Ari Blatt | firstname.lastname@example.org

 As Associate Professor of French at the University of Virginia, Professor Blatt teaches courses on modern and contemporary French literature, film and culture.
-He spent a study abroad year in Paris as an undergraduate, and has lived and worked in France, on and off, for an additional 5 years.
+He spent a study abroad year in Paris as an undergraduate, and has lived and worked regularly in France, on and off, for the last twenty.
 He is excited to share his knowledge of the city during what will surely be an intense and rewarding few weeks.

 Accommodation and Meals